olxios/SmartSec_iOS_Security/README.md

 #Important!#

-## The project is not currently maintained and hasn't been tested on iOS 9!
+## The project is not currently maintained!
 Use as reference only! ##

 # README #